Indoor Positioning Systems [Complete 2026 Guide]

-Indoor positioning opens up a whole new world of possibilities for businesses, but it's also a complicated field as new technologies constantly emerge.
+Indoor positioning opens up a whole new world of possibilities for businesses, from improving wayfinding and operational efficiency to enabling data-driven decisions about how indoor spaces are used.
+At the same time, indoor positioning is a complex field: technologies, operating systems, and user expectations continue to evolve.
 In this article, we aim to provide you with an overview of the possibilities with indoor positioning systems (IPS) and outline the different technologies available.

 What is Indoor Positioning?

-Although the technology is relatively new, it is hard to imagine a world without GPS.
+It is hard to imagine a world without GPS.
+Most of us rely on GPS every day to find our way outdoors.
 The satellite-based positioning systems provide us with an accurate position outdoors, and we use this technology in many aspects of our day-to-day lives.
-However, GPS loses its benefits as soon as we enter buildings as it relies on very weak signals from satellites which are blocked by walls and roofs.
+However, GPS loses its benefits as soon as we enter buildings as it relies on very weak signals from satellites which are blocked by walls, ceilings, and other building structures.
 That’s why we need other technologies for the all-important indoor positioning and the desired 'blue dot'.
 Indoor positioning systems is the umbrella term for different technologies, which use mobile devices to position people's physical location within a building.
 Once you have set up an IPS, you can benefit from location-based services (LBS) such as sending push notifications based on your user's indoor location.

 What is Indoor Positioning Systems (IPS) used for?

-When it comes to use cases for indoor positioning systems, the sky's the limit.
+Indoor positioning is no longer just about navigation.
+Today, IPS supports both user-facing experiences and operational use cases across many industries.
 Here are just a few examples of the range of applications and benefits of IPS:

 Dynamic turn-by-turn routing